gdbroman/broman.blog/_posts/2020/2020-11-09-no-freedom.md

 Choice is perhaps the worst thing we ever got.

-There's no aim in an infitely dimensional problem space.
+There's no aim in an infinitely dimensional problem space.

 You want rules, constraints, and limitations.